winterland1989/Action.js/README_COFFEE.md

 ._go()
 ```

-Generally, you may want to use \_go in a control structure library, just like following helpers, there's also Action.\_freeze, which just like \_go, it will not throw error when freezing failed, it silently passed the error to downstream.
+Generally, you may want to use \_go in a control structure library, just like following helpers.

 Above is all the core stuff of Action.js, following are helpers to make your life easier (js/coffee document is W.I.P, here is source for amuse):